winhowes/AuthTranslator/docs/integration-plugins.md

 # Integration Plugins

 While **auth plugins** focus on translating credentials, an **integration plugin** bundles everything required to speak to a specific upstream service—URL, auth hints, default rate‑limits, and convenience CLI helpers.
 Think of it as a *cookie‑cutter* that stamps out a ready‑to‑run block in your `config.yaml` so teams don’t reinvent the wheel for common SaaS APIs.
+If you want to fully customize the resulting YAML, hop over to the [config walkthrough](config-yaml.md) for a field-by-field tour.

 > **Why separate the concerns?**
 > *Auth plugin* → **how** to sign a request (Bearer, Basic, etc.).